Mobile

 Card validation | Card formatting | Type | Detection | is handled by Judopay.

 If you are using the UI provided with our SDK, see Using the Card Entry UI.
+If you are building your own card wallet UI, see Configuring the UI.

 The available transaction types that can be passed as a parameter are: